SofiiaShevtsova/elifTech_front/README.md

-Delivery
+!Delivery

-This is a repository for the PET Delivery project, an online food delivery service.
+!!This is a repository for the PET Delivery project, an online food delivery service.

 How to use
 Use on-line